corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/deploy/env-prod-test.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-4: {}
-title: "Deploying in a testing or production environment"
+title: Deploying in a testing or production environment
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-4
 ---

 # Deploying in a testing or production environment

 These instructions will guide the user through the UAT or production configuration to deploy the following components.
 They are intended for firms deploying Corda Enterprise.